Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-elvisExpression}
 :::

-*Elvis operator expression* is a binary expression that employs the elvis operator (`?:`).
+An *elvis operator expression* is a binary expression which uses an elvis operator (`?:`).
-It checks whether the left-hand side expression is equal to `null`, and if it is, evaluates and return the right-hand side expression.
+It checks whether the left-hand side expression is reference equal to `null`, and, if it is, evaluates and return the right-hand side expression.

-This operator is **lazy**, meaning that if the left-hand side expression is not equal to `null`, the right-hand side expression is never evaluated.
+This operator is **lazy**, meaning that if the left-hand side expression is not reference equal to `null`, the right-hand side expression is not evaluated.

-The type of elvis operator expression is the [least upper bound][The least upper bound] of the non-nullable variant of the type of the left-hand side expression and the type of the right-hand side expression.
-TODO(): not that simple, too
+The type of elvis operator expression is the [least upper bound][Least upper bound] of the non-nullable variant of the type of the left-hand side expression and the type of the right-hand side expression.

+TODO(not that simple either)

 ### Range expression

 :::{.paste target=grammar-rule-rangeExpression}
 :::

-A *range expression* is a binary expression employing the range operator `..`.
+A *range expression* is a binary expression which uses a range operator `..`.
 It is an [overloadable][Overloadable operators] operator with the following expansion:

 - `A..B` is exactly the same as `A.rangeTo(B)`

 where `rangeTo` is a valid operator function available in the current scope.

 The return type of this function is not restricted.
-The range expression has the same type as the return type of the corresponding `rangeTo` overload variant.
+A range expression has the same type as the return type of the corresponding `rangeTo` overload variant.

 ### Additive expression